Holy Grail: Chrétien de Troyes and continuators

 The subject is first featured in Perceval, le Conte du Graal (The Story of the Grail) by Chrétien de Troyes, who claims he was working from a source book given to him by his patron, Count Philip of Flanders.
 In this incomplete poem, dated sometime between 1180 and 1191, the object has not yet acquired the implications it would have in later works.

 While dining in the magical castle of the Fisher King, Perceval witnesses a wondrous procession in which youths carry magnificent objects from one chamber to another, passing before him at each course of the meal.
 First comes a young man carrying a bleeding lance, then two boys carrying candelabras.
 Finally, a beautiful young girl emerges bearing an elaborately decorated graal, or "grail".
 Perceval, who had been warned against talking too much, remains silent through all of this and wakes up the next morning alone.
 Later, a hermit informs Perceval that the latter is a "very holy thing" in which a host is served that miraculously keeps the crippled Fisher King alive.
-If Perceval had asked the appropriate questions about the meaning of the lance and the grail, he would have healed his maimed host.
+If Perceval had asked the appropriate questions about the meaning of the lance and the grail, he would have healed his maimed host and restored the Wasteland.

 Chrétien refers to this object not as "the Grail" but as "a grail" (un graal), showing the word was used, in its earliest literary context, as a common noun.
 For Chrétien, a grail was a wide, somewhat deep, dish or bowl, interesting because it contained not a pike, salmon, or lamprey, as the audience may have expected for such a container, but a single Communion wafer.
 The story of the Wounded King's mystical fasting is not unique; several saints were said to have lived without food besides communion, for instance Saint Catherine of Genoa.
 This may imply that Chrétien intended the Communion wafer to be the significant part of the ritual, and the Grail to be a mere prop.
 Hélinand of Froidmont's Chronicon described it as a "wide and deep saucer" (scutella lata et aliquantulum profunda).
 It is also mentioned by others such as Rigaut de Barbezieux.

 Chrétien's Perceval does not achieve the quest, but four different authors attempted to completed his unfinished story in their own poems known as Perceval Continuations that include two successive follow up tales and then two alternative endings.
 In these works, the mysteries left unsolved by Chrétien (the bleeding lance, the broken sword, the wounded king) develop an explicitly Christian character, transforming a chivalric adventure into a mystical religious quest, undertaken by not only Perceval but also Gawain.

 The First Continuation (Gawain Continuation) seemingly features two grails: a floating dish and a carved head of Jesus.
 The Third Continuation has it again as carried by a girl.
 Here, the Fisher King dies and is replaced by Perceval, after whose death the Grail is taken to Heaven.